stormblog/sircmpwn.github.io/_posts/2017-01-13-The-problem-with-Python-3.md

 >>>open(b'test-\ud800.txt', 'w').close()
 ```

-Note the use of bytes as the file name, not str.
+Note the use of bytes as the file name, not str. \ud800 is equivalent to
+\xd8\x00, which is unrepresentable as UTF-8.

 ```python
 >>> [open(f, 'r').close() for f in os.listdir(b'.')]